-While 2022 was not considered a flushing flow year operationally by NWE, the rain-on-snow event in the Spring of 2022 resulted in river discharges that were greater in magnitude and longer in duration than with scheduled flushing flows.
-River discharges were at or exceeded 3500 cfs at the Kirby gage for five days and resulted in a peak discharge of 6340 cfs at Varney.
-Operational constraints for Hebgen Reservoir outflow and reservoir elevation limit implementation, magnitude, and duration of a flushing flow.
-These constraints 1) limit discharge at USGS gage # 6-388 (Kirby gage) to no more than 3500 cubic feet per second (cfs) to limit erosion of the Quake Lake outlet, 2) limit changes in the outflow from Hebgen Dam to no more than 10% per day for the entire year, and 3) require that snowpack and runoff forecasts allow for the filling of Hebgen to a minimum elevation of 6,532.26^{ft} msl by June 20.
 Since 2002, evaluation of the efficacy of flushing flows to recruit spawning gravels and maintain fine sediment thresholds under current operational constraints has primarily been achieved through annual sediment core sampling at four established monitoring sites representative of stream conditions present in the upper (Kirby and Ennis) and lower (Norris and Greycliff) Madison River.
 Appropriate substrate for sampling was identified by conducting spring and fall redd surveys at each monitoring location.
 Areas where redds typically occurred contained gravels ranging in size from 10-60 mm with minimal amounts of organic debris and sediment.
-Core samples from these areas were collected in 2022 with a 12-inch McNeil core sampler that was manually drilled into the substrate to a depth of 8".
+Core samples from these areas were collected in 2023 with a 12-inch McNeil core sampler that was manually drilled into the substrate to a depth of 8".
 Substrate from within the 12" x 8" area was removed, dried, and sorted using a sieve method.
-The percent composition of the sample was calculated according to particle size.
-The results from annual core sampling are reported elsewhere and provide an index of relative spawning habitat suitability (Kleinshmidt 2022).
-There is no statistical difference in the % fines ≤ 0.8 between years when a flushing flow was implemented or years when a flushing flow was not implemented (Lohrenz et al. 2021; Kleinshmidt 2022).
+The percentage composition of the sample was calculated according to particle size.
+The results from annual core sampling provide an index of relative spawning habitat suitability (Kleinshmidt 2022).
+There is no statistical difference in the % fines ≤ 0.84 mm between years when a flushing flow were and were not implemented (Lohrenz et al. 2021; Kleinshmidt 2022).
 This is consistent with the findings of a 2021 study that examined sediment transport, storage, and spawning gravel recruitment within the range of flows allowed under the current operational conditions (Pioneer Technical Services 2022).
-The results indicated normal, non-flushing flows have the capacity to mobilize particles of the active streambed layer that are $\leq D{50}$ 59 to 364 days a year and that a flushing flow is not needed to transport spawning gravels (Pioneer Technical Services 2022).
+The results indicated normal, non-flushing flows have the capacity to mobilize particles of the active streambed layer that are $\leq D{50}59$ to 364 days a year and that a flushing flow is not needed to transport spawning gravels (Pioneer Technical Services 2022).
+Core sample data and results from 2023 will be reported by NWE.